Multicystic Dysplastic Kidney (MCDK)

 What Is the Treatment for MCDK?

 The affected kidney may need no treatment.
-If the child has one healthy kidney and has no symptoms, the child will be monitored periodically with a renal ultrasound, until the cystic kidney regresses or becomes undetectable with ultrasound.
-Removal of the cystic kidney may be considered if it causes pain, high blood pressure, shows abnormal and atypical changes on ultrasound, is quite large or does not regress after a period of observation.
+If the child has one healthy kidney and no symptoms, the child will be monitored periodically with a renal ultrasound until the cystic kidney regresses or becomes undetectable with ultrasound.
+Removal of the cystic kidney may be considered if it causes pain or high blood pressure, shows abnormal and atypical changes on ultrasound, is quite large, or does not regress after a period of observation.

-Often times, the healthy kidney is screened for any defects such as a blockage or reflux.
-If there is something wrong, this allows the physician time to intervene quickly to in order to save the functioning kidney before it worsens.
+Often, the healthy kidney is screened for defects, such as a blockage or reflux.
+If something is wrong, this allows the physician time to intervene quickly to save the functioning kidney before it worsens.

 What to Expect for the Future?

-Most children that have MCDK and one normal functioning kidney lead normal healthy lives.
+Most children with MCDK and one normal-functioning kidney lead normal, healthy lives.
 The affected kidney frequently shrinks as the child matures and may be undetectable by imaging studies by the age of five.
-The important thing is to maintain the kidney function in the remaining kidney.
+The important thing is to maintain function in the remaining kidney.

 Children and adults with only one working kidney should have regular checkups for high blood pressure and evaluate kidney function.